jujupocacco/WIFI-PWM-LED-Dimmer/README.md

 # WIFI-PWM-LED-Dimmer
 Dim the ESP32 onboard LED through WIFI by sending UDP packets.
 Quite simple code using ESP-IDF abstraction layer.
 Made as a start to a PWM parser that I will use in the future.
+If using to test, create a blank ESP-IDF project, then copy code and build project using "idf.py build".
+ESP-IDF will handle makefiles, linker, and startup script for you.
+Compile the test separately and run to see your onboard LED dim!